Last Updated: 12 November 2020

 Under the new rules, travel with Wales is permitted, but travel outside of Wales is still not advised, except in certain circumstances.
 Work is a permitted reason to travel outside of Wales under the current rules, along with caring responsibilities.

 Full details of the Government guidance on the rules in Wales are available on the Welsh Government website.

-The Welsh Government has now produced detailed guidance for retailers on safe operating in Wales.
-This guidance has been produced in consultation with Usdaw and the Welsh Retail Consortium and is available here
+The Welsh Government has produced detailed guidance for retailers on safe operating in Wales.
+This guidance has been produced in consultation with Usdaw and the Welsh Retail Consortium and is available here.

 As part of the guidance, retailers must take all reasonable measures to ensure: